 I acknowledge the respect I owe to the conscience of my future partner in marriage.
 They don’t believe what I believe, but I respect them and I honor them.

-Essentially, you agree be mindful of your partner’s views, opinions and beliefs when it comes to matters of faith.
-While they may not share the same views and beliefs as your own, this does not mean that they are any less then you, so you accept them for who they are.
+Essentially, you agree to be mindful of your partner’s views, opinions and beliefs when it comes to matters of faith.
+While they may not share the same views and beliefs as your own, this does not mean that they are any less than you, so you accept them for who they are.

-You may try to offer them guidance, and to have them included in various activities, but at no point should you try to force them into partaking in events that they do not want to be part of, try to change them, or force them to convert to Catholicism.
+You may try to offer them guidance and to have them included in various activities, but at no point should you try to force them into partaking in events that they do not want to be part of, try to change them, or force them to convert to Catholicism.

 This is where most mixed-faith marriages fall apart.
 When two opposing lifestyles try to coincide with one another, there needs to be a little give and take from both sides.
 If you try to force your partner to abandon their own way of thinking and conform to your own, you are not being respectful of them as a person or as a partner.
-Similarly if they refuse to honor your own beliefs and practices, then they are not respecting you either.
+Similarly, if they refuse to honor your own beliefs and practices, then they are not respecting you either.

 If either person can not understand the need for both parties to be malleable with one another, then it would be unwise to get married in the first place, as this could cause friction within the marriage over time.

-Remember to both give and take, and where it has no impact upon each others beliefs and free will, find a compromise.
+Remember to both give and take, and where it has no impact upon each other’s beliefs and free will, find a compromise.
 For example, if consuming a particular food or beverage is to be avoided on specific days of the week/year (e.g. eating red meat on Good Friday), then adjusting one’s diet for that day is not asking for too much.

 Part 3 – I Want My Future Children to be Raised Catholic

 For my part I will see to it that I do everything I can to have our children baptized and educated as Catholics.
 Without taking any responsibility or authority away from my spouse.